|

 (SDPSK indicates a zero bit with a negative 90° phase shift

 Feederlink data is transmitted by the satellite on 137.560 MHz at 57.6 kbps.
-Orbcomm spacecraft also transmit a UHF beacon at 400.1 MHz via a one watt transmitter.
+Orbcomm spacecraft also transmit a UHF beacon (unmodulated carrier) at 400.1 MHz via a one watt transmitter and a small RHCP antenna.
 Active subscriber downlink frequencies are:

 Individual satellite frequency assignments are as follows: